das-g/website/gitpod/docs/support/billing/usage-based-billing.md

 # {title}

-> {title} is currently in [Beta](/docs/references/gitpod-releases), available to selected customers by invitation only.
+> {title} is currently in [Beta](/docs/support/release-cycleailable to selected customers by invitation only.
 [Send feedback](https://github.com/gitpod-io/gitpod/issues/12636).

 Usage-based billing provides a flexible way for teams and individual users to pay for Gitpod.